Construction of odd magic squares

 III.
-Metoda Bach et a, one of the most beautiful and simple.
+The Bach et a method, one of the most beautiful and simple.
 It consists in adding four auxiliary pyramids to the square on all four sides, as shown in the example of the square o 25 fields.

 The result is a magic square with the sum 65.

 It is a symmetrical square.
-Progress is beautifully arranged along one of the diagonals: 11, 12, 13, 14, 15 - with a lucky thirteen in the middle, and each pair of mid-symmetric numbers adds up 26, or 2 • 13.
+Progress is beautifully arranged along one of the diagonals: 11, 12, 13, 14, 15 - with a lucky thirteen in the middle, and each pair of mid-symmetric numbers adds up 26, that is 2 • 13.